JetBrains/kotlin/ReadMe.md

 This is implemented using the [`@sample`](https://github.com/JetBrains/kotlin/blob/1.1.0/libraries/stdlib/src/kotlin/collections/Maps.kt#L91) macro to include code from a test function.
 The benefits of this approach are twofold; First, the API's documentation is improved via beneficial examples that help new users and second, the code coverage is increased.

-Also the [JavaScript translation](https://github.com/JetBrains/kotlin/blob/master/js/ReadMe.md) could really use your help.
-See the [JavaScript contribution section](https://github.com/JetBrains/kotlin/blob/master/js/ReadMe.md) for more details.

 Some of the code in the standard library is created by generating code from templates.
 See the [README](libraries/stdlib/ReadMe.md) in the stdlib section for how to run the code generator.
 The existing templates can be used as examples for creating new ones.

+Also the [JavaScript back-end](https://github.com/JetBrains/kotlin/blob/master/js/ReadMe.md) could really use your help.
+See the [JavaScript contribution section](https://github.com/JetBrains/kotlin/blob/master/js/ReadMe.md) for more details.

+If you want to contribute a new language feature, it is impotant to discuss it through a [KEEP](https://github.com/Kotlin/KEEP) first and get an approval from the langauge designers.
+This way you'll make sure your work will be in line with the overall language evolution plan and no other design decisions or considerations will block its acceptance.

 ## Submitting patches